gusrodriguez/mockflix/README.md

 An emulation of a very well known movies platform (yes, the one with the black background and red fonts :black_large_square::red_square: ), combining Typescript with Redux Thunk and implementing a custom Carousel wiith react-reveal.

-## Why do I want this?
+## What could it be useful for?
-To take a look at an animated carousel component implemented with react-reveal, that will recalculate the amount of items on resize.
+You can reuse the animated carousel component implemented with react-reveal, that will recalculate the amount of items on resize.

 ### Install dependencies
 ```